Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Most constipation cases have a functional reason; this is to say, trauma to the intestine was not responsible.
 Therefore, the herbs for constipation that we recommend possess a specific action that helps alleviate functional constipation due to their mild physiological laxative properties.

-When constipation does not disappear after administering any of these laxative plants for three or four days, you should immediately consult with a physician.
+When constipation does not disappear after administering these laxative plants for three or four days, you should immediately consult a physician.

 Top Herbs for Constipation

-HEMP AGRIMONY: Not only does this herb relieve congestion of the liver and purifies the blood, but it also possesses laxative properties.
+HEMP AGRIMONY: This herb relieves the liver’s congestion, purifies the blood, and possesses laxative properties.

-BOLDO: This herb is mildly laxative, probably because of the higher flow of bile in the intestine, which this plant provokes.
+BOLDO: This herb is mildly laxative, probably because of the higher bile flow in the intestine, which this plant provokes.

 herbs for constipation: Dandelion

-DANDELION: This is one of the top herbs for constipation because it is a mild laxative that is nonirritating.
+DANDELION: This is one of the top herbs for constipation because it is a non-irritating mild laxative.
 It is especially beneficial in the case of intestinal atony.
-Its laxative properties, along with its detoxifying effect, make this plant a good remedy for eczema, rashes, pimples, and cellulitis, which are all caused by internal toxicity due to constipation.
+Its laxative properties and detoxifying effect make this plant a good remedy for eczema, rashes, pimples, and cellulitis, which are all caused by internal toxicity due to constipation.

 how to get rid of constipation fast naturally